OfficeDev/Microsoft-Teams-Samples/samples/api-doc-search/azure-function-nodejs/README.md

   ![Run the function](Images/execute-function-now-locally.png)

-  - After running Azure function, it will start creating the required vector embeddings and store in the Azure NoSQL Cosmos DB.
+  - After running Azure function, provide file name like: `abc.pdf` it will start creating the required vector embeddings for uploaded file and store the vectors in the Azure NoSQL Cosmos DB.

   ![CosmosDB Embeddings](Images/4.cosmos-db-embeddings.png)